 DIY kitchen island

 Making an island for the kitchen from scratch would take some expertise, but you can put one together using up-cycled dressers, drawer units, shelving and cupboards.
-You can add casters to the legs so the island can be moved around if needed, making it even more invaluable.
+Add casters to the legs so the island can be moved around if needed, making it even more invaluable.
 The top can be made from wood, tiles, granite, steel, marble or any work top material - and you can match or clash colours and style, it is completely up to you.
 There are so many ideas you can use, it is difficult picking one out.
-You can spend very little, or you can splash out, but make this a project you enjoy.
+Spend pennies or blow the budget and splash out, but make this a project you enjoy.

 Use your imagination ...